 Geotechnics and Structures

-Geotechnical and Structural Engineering is at the core of the Civil Engineering discipline, dealing as it does with the fundamental concepts of material behaviour, construction and design technology.
+Geotechnical and Structural Engineering is at the core of the Civil Engineering discipline.
+We deal with the fundamental concepts of material behaviour, construction and design technology.

-Our research reflects these core aspects of the subject while linking with the theme of Earth Systems Science Engineering and Management through the concepts of sustainability in construction and climate change effects in civil engineering.
+Our research reflects these core aspects while linking with the theme of Earth Systems Science Engineering and Management through the concepts of sustainability in construction and climate change effects in civil engineering.

 - Engineering and Applied Geology